Wzixin/SKD-BNN/README.md

 This project is the PyTorch implementation of our paper : Self-Knowledge Distillation enhanced Binary Neural Networks using Underutilized Information.

-The core of our code is located in /SKD_BNN.py.
-Currently, our paper has not been accepted yet, and this part is waiting to be uploaded.
-The rest of the code, training records, and training weights are fully disclosed.

-**Datasets augmentation:** (1) CIFAR-10: During training, we employ normal data augmentation techniques, including padding four pixels on each side of the images, random cropping, and random horizontal flipping.
-For testing, we evaluate a single view of the original image.
-(2) ImageNet: For the training stage, we implement random cropping and random horizontal flipping as the augmentation methods.
-During testing, we exclusively employed a 224 × 224 center cropping approach for evaluation.

-**Network structures:** We evaluate SKD-BNN with widely popular network structures, including ResNet-18, ResNet-20 and VGG-Small.
-Hardtanh is selected as the activation function.
-To ensure a fair comparison, we binarize all convolution layers except for the first and last layers of the networks consistently.

-**Training Details:** Our SKD-BNN is trained from scratch without any pre-trained model, aligning with the typical one-stage methods.
-We follow the training scheme in IR-Net [1].
-Stochastic gradient descent (SGD) with a momentum of 0.9, and the learning rate is adjusted using the cosine annealing scheduler.
-For CIFAR-10, the batch size is 128, and for ImageNet, it is 256.
-The temperature Tem is set to 4 for all experiments.

 **Dependencies:**

 - Ubuntu == 18.04